WeForgot/Neural-Symbol-Arts/README.md

 The end to end model is an encoder-decoder model that uses a [vision transformer](https://arxiv.org/abs/2010.11929) (or some variant thereof) for the encoder and a generative decoder (right now just a vanilla with improvements or [routing transformer](https://arxiv.org/pdf/2003.05997.pdf).
 Data is picked and converted by hand from a number of sources.

 ## Who is it?
-Wefor-motherfucking-got and anyone that uses it :)
+Weforgot and anyone that uses it :)

 ## Where is it?
 Here because it would bother me if it wasn't but.... um.....
 Github?